Evelyn For Florida Governor 2026

 “This is an example of a need for Balanced Justice.
 No one who is deemed worthy of a 5-year plea deal, which meant he would have been released in 3 years, deserves to die in a Florida prison from a Life sentence with no parole as an option in Florida.”

-Evelyn sees a bright future for Florida and its citizens: “I am an optimist.
+“I am an optimist.
 Florida is a beautiful State.
 The nature and climate is fantastic.
 Many do well here.
 But all Floridians also see and know that we have too many Floridians — good people, hard working people — who are barely making it or not making it at all.
 They are actually the working poor.
 They don’t make enough money to afford childcare even if they work 2 or 3 jobs.

 “Others can’t afford an apartment.
 If they are lucky they pile up with other families or join the community of the ‘shadow homeless’.
 Meanwhile too many Floridians among the middle class live in fear of losing their homes — unable to afford increasing property taxes and property insurance and car insurance.
 Among the retired elderly with a modest retirement income, they face skyrocketing condo assessments, forcing many of these modest-income seniors to sell the condo they purchased years ago or face foreclosure and bankruptcy.